-[&]quot;It is a great opportunity to engage with the kids and do a fun art project." [&]quot;It was great, especially to teach children self love."
-SPECIAL EVENTS CONTINUED TRENDS, CHALLENGES, AND RECOMMENDATIONS Special Events are a Highlight Special events are frequently our most well-attended offerings.
+SPECIAL EVENTS CONTINUED

+Special Events are a Highlight

+Special events are frequently our most well-attended offerings.
 Caregivers express appreciation for the opportunity to try something new or engage with caregivers who have had similar experiences.
 We recognize the value of informal, creative, and fun options for caregiver connections and look forward to continuing expanding our special events.
 We are always looking for new ideas and opportunities for partnership in the community.

-DCYF Regional Disparities in Appreciation Events As CaRES partners with DCYF around caregiver appreciation events we are observing the differences between regions in terms of the time and budget allocated for caregiver appreciation events.
+DCYF Regional Disparities in Appreciation Events

+As CaRES partners with DCYF around caregiver appreciation events we are observing the differences between regions in terms of the time and budget allocated for caregiver appreciation events.
 We want to support DCYF's work to show caregivers how much they matter but the regional disparity is a challenge and is leading to caregivers in some regions feeling undervalued and unseen.
+The CaRES Program would love to explore taking the lead on planning appreciation events in partnership with DCYF.

-5) ANYTIME SUPPORT, INCLUDING RESOURCES AND TRAINING We offer a wealth of resources through emails, Facebook, Instagram, and the CaRES website.
+5) ANYTIME SUPPORT, INCLUDING RESOURCES AND TRAINING

+We offer a wealth of resources through emails, Facebook, Instagram, and the CaRES website.
 We were thrilled to launch a redesigned website this quarter with an interactive map, regional calendars, improved navigation, and easier referral process.

 We also connect caregivers to free and extensive training and coaching opportunities through the Alliance.
 While caregivers are doing the important work of supporting children and families, we are here to support the caregivers.
 Workers can refer caregivers who need mentorship and caregivers can reach out directly to Mentors for ongoing support, to get additional questions answered, and for advice.

-ANYTIME SUPPORT, INCLUDING RESOURCES AND TRAINING CONTINUED TRENDS, CHALLENGES, AND RECOMMENDATIONS Increasing Referrals as a Sign of Program Success As a result of many presentations across DCYF units, at events, and with partner organizations like CASA/GAL, we continue to grow the number of referrals from workers seeking information about resources to support kinship and foster caregivers on their caseloads.
+ANYTIME SUPPORT, INCLUDING RESOURCES AND TRAINING CONTINUED

+Increasing Referrals as a Sign of Program Success

+We are thrilled to continue to be invited to present to DCYF units, at events, and with partner organizations like CASA/GAL.
+These partnerships are contributing to the number of referrals from workers seeking information about resources to support kinship and foster caregivers on their caseloads.
 Requests for resources and support came from across DCYF.
 We are always grateful that people are turning to CaRES to support caregivers on their caseloads.
-We take the growing number of caregiver referrals and partnership contacts as an indication of our ability to be a resource for caregivers directly and indirectly.
-We continue developing resource partnership and grow awareness of CaRES supports.
+We take the continued invitations to present along with the number of caregiver referrals and partnership contacts as an indication of our ability to be a resource for caregivers directly and indirectly.

 6) SUPPORT DURING INVESTIGATIONS

 FIRST PROGRAM

-There were 6 FIRST calls made during the fourth quarter.
+There was only 1 FIRST call made during the first quarter.

-Event Date Number of Calls Reason for Call
+Event Date Number of Calls Reasons for Call 9/15/2023 1 FIRST

-4/12/2023 1 FIRST Line

-5/3/2023 1 Founded; Questions on Appeal

-5/4/2023 1 Follow Up First Line Call

-5/19/2023 1 FIRST Call

-5/24/2023 1 FIRST

-5/26/2023 1 Follow up First Line Call

-TRENDS, CHALLENGES, AND RECOMMENDATIONS

 Under Utilization of FIRST Line

-The CaRES team received only 6 initial FIRST program calls this quarter, and no additional follow-up calls from caregivers.
-The FIRST Program has not been a well-utilized element of the program, despite requiring staffing.
-It is more common for caregivers to reach out to a Mentor or CaRES staff member directly with questions.
+The CaRES team received only 1 FIRST program call this quarter, and no additional follow-up calls from caregivers.
+The FIRST Program has not been a well-utilized element of the program, despite requiring intensive staffing coverage.
+It is more common for caregivers to reach out to a Mentor or a CaRES staff member directly with questions.
 Some callers are looking for advocacy help for disputing with DCYF.
 CaRES does not provide this service and we direct caregivers to Constituent Relations.
 We also hear frequently from caregivers that they would be interested in direct contact with DCYF to discuss their questions rather than speaking to CaRES staff.